 My paintings explore ideas of sexuality, intimacy and desire from a feminine perspective.
 The human form plays a hide and seek by emerging from and disappearing into the painting.
 Linear forms and large blocks of color challenge the surface and depth of space the figures inhabit.
 Subjects are often cropped, highlighting moments of heightened sensation.

 The paintings explore intimacy through the presence of touch.
 The relationship one has with oneself and others is always at the forefront of my work.
 These relationships can often be calm, ambiguous, pleasurable, or tumultuous.

 The dichotomy between beauty and ugliness, love and obsession, improvisation and control motivates my work.
-The figures are often free floating and weightless, commanding undefined, empty space.
 The paintings reveal multiple layers, an idiosyncratic personality both hidden and exposed.